 You may have a friend, loved one, or family member who was sexually assaulted.
 They may be struggling to get through this tragic event and reach out to you for help.
-Consider these "Do’s" and "Don'ts" when offering support.
+If you are unsure of the best way to be supportive, consider these "Dos" and "Don'ts" when offering support.

 Sometimes the best thing you can do is just be a good listener.
 If you are talking more than you are listening, you're listening skills may need some work.

 DO be patient.